-When drawing the arms it is important to make sure that they look in proportion to the rest of the body.
+When drawing the arms it is important to make sure that, they look in proportion to the rest of the body.
 If you are drawing a basic figurative female form then she will have a less defined smoother looking appearance.
 If you are drawing a fit strong looking female then you will need to increase her arm size to show the shapes of the muscles in relation to their position on the arms.
-This, however, does not mean that you have to adhere strictly to what I have said as only you know what you want and how you want your finished subject to look.
-Using my original basic sketch of a female body as seen in my How to draw the female body for absolute beginners tutorial, under The female body outline I will try to demonstrate how the arms will look in relation to the upper body.
+This, however, does not mean that you have to adhere strictly to what I have said.
+Only you know what you want and how you want the finished subject to look.
+Using my original basic sketch of a female body as seen in my How to draw the female body for absolute beginners tutorial, under The female body outline.
+I will try to demonstrate how the arms will look in relation to the upper body.

 In my first example, the female is of a slender build with a pear-shaped figure and little if any definition or muscle tone.
 Her upper arms are of a light build and her body is smooth in appearance.
 Her forearms will show a little shape from her elbow over the extensor muscles then taper slightly toward the wrist.
 The backs of her arms will appear almost flat with no definition.
 As the flexor muscles will not be visible.

 Although both these sketches are of the same subject they both appear completely different.
 By adding muscle shape to the arms and body you can alter the overall look of your subject.
 In the following pages, I will try to demonstrate and explain how the arms should look in your drawing using various sketches and explanations.
 The images on the following pages contain artistic full frontal nudity in various poses.